42yeah/EoS/_posts/2020-2-1-all-sorts-of-sorts.md

 3. Reconstruct the "perfect heap"
 4. Goto 2

 Yeah sorry, that was 4 parts.
 Well, but 2, 3, and 4 should be counted as one part.
 So what's a "perfect heap"?
 Well, that's just how I call it really.
-In [Wikipedia](https://en.wikipedia.org/wiki/Heapsort), this procedure was called "heapify", so I guess well, _tant pis_.
+In [Wikipedia](https://en.wikipedia.org/wiki/Heapsort), this procedure was called "heapify", and I guess well, _tant pis_.
 Let's broke it down, anyway:

 ![Heapify](/assets/asos/heap.jpg)